bytealche/Datawarehouse/README.md

 ## How ETL Pipelines Fit with Medallion Architecture

-In [Chapter 2: ETL Pipelines](#etl-pipelines), we saw how ETL moves data from sources *into* the data warehouse.
+In [ETL Pipelines](#etl-pipelines), we saw how ETL moves data from sources *into* the data warehouse.
 With the Medallion Architecture, ETL pipelines are responsible for moving data *between* the layers as well.

 You might have separate ETL processes or stages for each transition: